scalableminds/webknossos/docs/skeleton_annotation.md

 Trained tracers can follow "tube"-like structures, e.g. dendrites/axons in a neuron, as though they are "flying" through them.
 Nodes are placed automatically along the flight path, creating skeletons very efficiently.

+### Tools
+The webKnossos toolbar at the top of the screen contains several tools designed to work with skeletons:

+- `Move`: Navigate around the dataset.
+- `Skeleton`: Create skeleton annotations and place nodes with a left mouse click.
+Read more below.

+When the `Skeleton` tool is active, the following modifiers become available:
+- `Create new Tree`: Creates a new tree.
+- `Toggle single node tree mode`: Modifies the behavior of the skeleton annotation tool to create a new tree at each click instead adding nodes to the active tree.
+Useful for marking single position objects/seeds, e.g. for marking nuclei.
+Also called "Soma-clicking mode".
+- `Toggle merger mode`: Modifies the behavior of the skeleton annotation tool to launch the `Merger Mode`.
+In merger mode skeletons can be used to "collect" and merge volume segments from an over-segmenation.
+[Read more about `Merger Mode`](./volume_annotation.md#proof_reading_and_merging_segments).

+// todo image of the skeleton tool modifiers

 ### Nodes and Trees
 Skeleton annotations consist of connected nodes forming a graph.
 Nodes are connected through edges and are organized in trees.